geo-mak/omni_map/README.md

 assert_eq!(map.capacity(), 16);
 ```

-### Insert items into the map with order preservation
+### Inserting items into the map with order preservation
 ```rust
 use omni_map::OmniMap;